 - Keeping an open mind.
 Some of my clients’ favorite no-dairy swaps include cauliflower pizza crust, cashew cheese, and almond milk.
 If you aren’t sure how to eat some of your favorite foods without dairy, try one or two small changes first — like almond milk on your granola — and then gradually phase in the more pronounced items.
 You’ll be surprised at how delicious many of these options are.

 - Incorporating nutrient-rich foods.
 Adding foods like broccoli, kale, dandelion greens, and spinach into your daily diet can help maintain the key nutrients your body needs, like vitamin D, calcium, and protein.
 There are plenty of foods other than dairy that we can consume to provide needed nutrients.
-In fact, just three Brazil nuts a day can help alkalize the body and calm any unwanted inflammation.
+In fact, just three Brazil nuts a day can help calm any unwanted inflammation.

 Just remember that transitioning to a dairy-free diet can be as gradual as you want for your health and lifestyle.
 If you like to jump in with both feet first like I tend to do, here are a few kitchen swaps I made and recommend:

 - As painful as this may be, throw out all ice cream.
-Try a healthier option like So Delicious or Halo Top almond milk ice cream.
+Try a non-dairy option like So Delicious or Halo Top almond

 - Stock up on nutritional yeast.
 It’s naturally low in sodium and calories, plus it’s fat-free, sugar-free, gluten-free, and vegan.